 Example 2: Product Release Planning

 This scenario analysis example is crucial for startups.
 There’s no early revenue, but you must prove product-market fit.
 Because you’re not making money as you prove product-market fit, scenario thinking is all about projecting your cash runway as you plan out product releases and go-to-market motions.

 There are two sides to consider in this scenario analysis example — developing your product and promoting it.
 Planning starts with having deep conversations with engineering about the headcount they’ll need to hit product release goals and with marketing about their plans to generate demand.

 Let’s say the engineers need more senior colleagues.
 In your financial model, you create scenarios like, “What if we hire 20 senior engineers at $200,000 each over the next six months?”
 Depending on your runway and burn calculations, you’ll need to decide whether or not that’s feasible based on your ideal timeline.

-If you do go forward with senior engineers, you may have to prove product-market fit and driving more revenue sooner to make up for the heavy investment in headcount.
+If you do go forward with senior engineers, you may have to prove product-market fit and drive more revenue sooner to make up for the heavy investment in headcount.
 Or, you’ll need to start planning a new funding round to keep pace with the plans.